AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-matching-visas-intro.md

-# Matching Visas
+# Best visa match

-Based on the answers you provided the following visas may meet your requirements.
+Based on your answers the following visa/s is the most suitable for your sponsored skilled worker if their application is successful.